Showing posts with label fake. Show all posts

 Download and run TDSKiller from Kaspersky Labs to check your systems for any types of rootkit infections.

-For direct download links to the software listed above, visit "Pacific NorthWest Computers' Links and Recommended Software" page on our Blog Link below!
+For direct download links to the software listed above, visit "Pacific NorthWest Computers' Links and Recommended Software" blog post:

 http://pnwcomputers.blogspot.com/2013/06/pnw-computers-links-and-recommended.html